 FDA released re-proposed sections of this rule on September 19, 2014.
-This text has not yet been updated to reflect changes to the proposed rule, but is NOT updated.
+This text has been updated to reflect changes to the proposed rule, but is NOT updated.
 For more information about the final rule to understand current requirements see NSAC’s report on Understanding FDA’s FSMA Rule for Food Facilities.

 The proposed Preventive Controls rule has two main parts:

 The proposed Preventive Controls Rule sets forth new requirements and updates existing requirements for facilities that manufacture, process, pack, or hold human food.
 We have indicated below where FDA has revised the proposed requirements.

 The proposed new requirements include maintaining and implementing a written food safety plan that includes: